Install OpenShift 4 on vSphere

 Provision the cluster

 The steps in this section must be run on a host which can reach the vSphere API.
-If you can’t reach the vSphere API directly, you can setup a SOCKS5 proxy with the following commands:
+If you can’t reach the vSphere API directly, but a SSH jumphost is available, you can setup a SOCKS5 proxy with the following commands:

 |